ReproducibiliTea-org/reproducibiliTea/_journal-clubs/oxford-primary-health-care.md

 Your voice is welcome here, and we offer a friendly atmosphere!

-Supported by Reproducible Research Oxford [https://ox.ukrn.org/](https://ox.ukrn.org/), the local UK Reproducibility Network node.
+Supported by [Reproducible Research Oxford](https://ox.ukrn.org/), the local UK Reproducibility Network node.